-Our customers and potential customers include government agencies and large enterprises.
+Our customers and potential customers include domestic and international government agencies and large enterprises.
 Therefore, our future success will depend on our ability to effectively sell our products to such customers.
 Sales to these end-customers involve risks that may not be present (or that are present to a lesser extent) with sales to non-governmental agencies or smaller customers.
 These risks include, but are not limited to, (i) increased purchasing power and leverage held by such customers in negotiating contractual arrangements with us and (ii) longer sales cycles and the associated risk that substantial time and resources may be spent on a potential end-customer that elects not to purchase our solutions.
 Sales to government agencies are typically under fixed fee development contracts, which involve additional risks.
 In addition, government contracts generally include the ability of government agencies to terminate early which, if exercised, would result in a lower contract value and lower than anticipated revenues generated by such arrangement.
+Additionally, such government contracts may suspend us from doing business with foreign governments or prevent us from selling our products in certain countries.